 But what about intermediate distances?
 For example, the swan-infested, wobbly-bridged and paddy field-like 500 yards separating my two bee sheds?

-The recommended solution to these intermediate distances is to move the colonies to a distant apiary (3+ miles away) for a week or so, then move them back to their final destination.
+The recommended solution to these intermediate distances is to move the colonies to a distant apiary (3+ miles away) for ~3 weeks, then move them back to their final destination.
 The bees are forced to reorientate, do so, ‘forget’ their original location and then are forced to reorientate again to their final location.

 A totally foolproof and absolutely reliable solution to the problem.